willcosgrove/csce121/lib/lab2/drill1.md

 14. No error.
 Compiles and runs perfectly.

 15. `s` is not an array, so you can't `cout << s[i]`.
 Should just be `cout << s`

+16. `then` is not valid syntax, remove it and the program compiles and runs.

+17. The comparison will always be false because of the limited nature of the `char` data type.

+18. The program will miss the first character because you increment `i` before the first loop.
+Needs to be `i++` instead of `++i`

+19. Also needs to be `i++` or else you will be trying to access a value that is not in the range of the vector

+20. `i` will always be less than 10 because you never increment `i`.
+Infinite loop.

+21.